php-fig/fig-standards/proposed/objectcache.md

     }

 If the backend does not natively implement bulk operations, it can still be easily emulated.
-The following trait may serve as an example:
+The following trait could be used as an example to emulate this.
+Note that this is only an example, and should not be considered as part of the specification.

     trait EmulateMultiple {